 “It is well enough that people of the nation do not understand our banking and monetary system, for if they did, I believe there would be a revolution before tomorrow morning.”

 The industrial revolution and exploitation of fossil resources created a huge bubble of productivity and wealth and allowed world population to surge impressively.
-It also allowed, and required, an explosion in money supply, that subsequently went out of proportion and got hooked on the idea of perpetual growth.
+It also allowed, and required, an explosion in money supply, that subsequently went out of proportion and got hooked on the idea of perpetual, exponential growth.
 The primary purpose of a tax is to put a levy or charge on a scarce good.
-(The German word for tax is “Steuer” literally “a steering” as in the steering wheel of your car.)
+(The German word for tax is “Steuer” literally “a steering”.)
 So why don’t we tax the things that we want to use less of - like conventional (fossil) energy, or land surface area, inversely based on ecological integrity (so you’d pay much less tax on forest floor than on areas sealed with tarmac)?